 There is a wide range of different groups that are active at Cambridge Street United Church.
+However, due to Covid-19 restrictions, some groups are currently not meeting.
 Please contact the office if you wish to find out more information.

 Wednesday Morning Bible Study